-Guzman is known for his installations and multidisciplinary works inspired by reflections on Diasporic Identities, scientific research and cultural analysis.
+An internationally renowned artist who work on issues of social justice, genetic research and study the colonial history of textile, highlighting the positive role of migration, social transformation and community engagement.
+Guzman is known for his installations and multidisciplinary works inspired by reflections on Diasporic Identities, storytelling and cultural analysis.
 His projects allow us to cross different time zones, unexplored worlds and realms; bringing us into what Guzman calls time travel perceptions.

 His work has been exhibited worldwide at: The Museum of Contemporary Art, MHKA, Antwerp, Belgium; Nieuw Dakota, Amsterdam, NL; Gemak de Vrije Academie, The Hague, NL; Gallery Image, Arhus, Denmark; Knipsu Art Space, Bergen and in Rush Art Galleries, New York City, U.S. He participated in the Sharjah Biennial, United Arab Emirates, The Havana Biennial, Cuba, The Central American Biennial, Costa Rica and in the Dakar Biennial, Senegal.

 The flag sculptures of his installation project “EL Cielo de Mi Memoria“ were produced in collaboration with Atelier Articruz, the studio from the legendary Venezuelan painter and installation artist, Carlos Cruz-Diez, a prominent figure within the kinetic art movement.